telerik/reporting-docs/doc-output/configure-the-report-engine/fontlibrary-element.md

 ## Example

-The following example demonstrates how to configure the reporting engine to skip searching the default font folders and declares a which folder will be used for font resolving.
+The following example demonstrates how to configure the reporting engine to skip searching the default font folders and declares which folder will be used for font resolving.

 XML-based configuration file: